LAS VEGAS — The Molasky Group is developing a string of properties that will bring new rental units, retail spaces and hotel keys to multiple markets.

-“Our company is actively in development on projects from the Pacific Northwest to the Gulf Coast,” says Rich Worthington, president and chief executive officer of The Molasky Group of Companies.
-“Some are design-builds that came online relatively quickly; others have been in the works for several years.
+“Our company is actively in development on projects from the Pacific Northwest to the Gulf Coast,” says Rich Worthington, president and chief executive officer for The Molasky Group of Companies.
+“Some are design builds that came on line relatively quickly; others have been in the works for several years.
 Regardless of the circumstance, our company and partners are committed to more than $450M in construction.”

 The Molasky Group has been in business for more than 65 years and is best known for building many of modern Las Vegas’s construction firsts – master-planned community, apartments, hospital, enclosed mall and office tower.
 These accomplishments set the stage for the Molasky Group to work on a national level, building large-scale projects for the federal government including six field offices for the FBI and projects for the IRS, Social Security Administration, National Archives and Records Administration and Veterans Affairs.

 The company has gradually increased its presence in private sector work, especially multifamily, as a purposeful strategy to complement its prolific public-private-partnership portfolio.